10 Things to Do in San Diego: Best Outdoor Activities & Adventures

 Did you forget flip-flops or feel like a new bikini?
 Well then walk one block east of the beach, to Mission Boulevard, where you will find plenty of bars, restaurants, bike, and surf shops.
 You’ll also find one of our favorites, Single Fin Surf Grill with the best bartenders at the beach serving up tasty breakfast burritos, craft beers, and cocktails.
 As you make your way north you’ll find a few more popular San Diego summertime bars, like Lahaina’s Beach House and World Famous.

 Pro tip: Park at McGregor’s down the street, have a pint or bite to eat before the match, and then pedal or walk over to the match!
-We bring our bikes to make it easy to get back and forth, and of course save on stadium parking, which can be upwards of $30 a match!
+We bring our bikes to make it easy to get back and forth, and of course save on stadium parking, which can be almost $40 a match!
 In addition, the food and beverages at Snapdragon are not cheap, so stopping at McGregor’s before and after ensures you are well-fed and hydrated!
 With kids in tow, Snapdragon Stadium parking might be your best bet, but then it’s easier to tailgate and enjoy the Fan Fest before the match!

 10. Swim Laps in the Sunshine

 While we’ve mentioned lots of beaches where you can get in a swim, if you are like us, you might be searching for a place to get in a workout without having to worry about the waves or marine life.
-Here’s our favorite places to swim laps in San Diego:
+Here are our favorite places to swim laps in San Diego:

 Things to Do Near San Diego, Within an Hour’s Drive